 A huge favourite with the Arsenal fans, Dennis Bergkamp finally finished his playing career in 2006 after eleven successful seasons in the Premier League.

-Bergkamp will be remembered as one of Arsenal’s greatest players, winning three Premier League titles, four FA Cups and picking up player of the year awards from the Football Writers’ Association and the PFA during his time there.
+He will be forever remembered as one of the Gunner’s greatest players, winning three Premier League titles, four FA Cups and picking up player of the year awards from the Football Writers’ Association and the PFA during his time at the club.

 Upon retiring, Bergkamp was adamant that he wouldn’t move into a coaching role but in 2011-12 he was appointed assistant coach and striker trainer at Ajax working alongside his former Dutch national team-mate Frank De Boer.

 When De Boer left Ajax in 2016, Bergkamp moved away from his assistant manager role to a more training focused role behind the scenes which also saw him presiding over the club’s youth policy.